mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 ```
 The caller method and line are now in error stack, permitting error easy debugging.

-The problem is this error stack is created using [Error.captureStackTrace](https://nodejs.org/api/errors.html#errorcapturestacktracetargetobject-constructoropt) that is very very slow.
+The problem is this error stack is created using [Error.captureStackTrace](https://nodejs.org/api/errors.html#errorcapturestacktracetargetobject-constructoropt) that is super slow (hoping [node.js solved it at some point](https://github.com/nodejs/performance/issues/40)).
 To give an idea, this slows down by 10% a query like 'select * from mysql.user LIMIT 1', so not recommended in production.

 ### Timezone consideration